 By Susan M. Thigpen © 2012

-Don't worry about whether the story is typed or the spelling is correct.
 Don't worry if you have never written before.
-If your story is good, that's all that matters.
 We have published many first stories.
-Some of the most powerful and wonderful stories we ever received were written by elderly people on lined notebook paper, without margins, paragraph breaks or punctuation.
+Some of the most powerful and wonderful stories we ever received were written by elderly people without margins, paragraph breaks or punctuation.
 Just write the story as if you were telling it to someone.
-We have computers to do spell checking, and people to add the occasional comma and put them in story order, if necessary.
+We will do the spell checking add the occasional comma and put them in story order, if necessary.
 We do not change the stories.
 It is important to us that the voice, the "flavor," of the storyteller comes through to the reader.

-If you have a good story about any subject, especially if it is an old time story, passed down through your family, or your memories of your parents or grandparents, send it to us.
-To jog your memory, some good subjects are mountain weddings; a family recipe; holiday stories - July 4th Celebrations, Halloween, Christmas, etc.; stories dealing with pet farm animals; building a new home; quilting; canning and cooking; school stories; ghost stories; coal mining; moonshining; humorous stories, practical jokes (Mountain people have a great sense of humor); work stories; gardening stories - in short, stories that inspire, stories that are tragic, happy or funny.
-The stories could be about a place (community or small town) instead of a person.
-Many places in the mountains have interesting stories in their history.
-There wasn't usually an abundance of money in the mountains, so many times necessity was the mother of invention.
-Mountain people learned quickly how to "make do," meaning mountain people were wise, inventive and downright ingenious just to survive!
+If you have a good story about any mountain/country subject, especially if it is an old time story, passed down through your family, or your memories of your parents or grandparents, please share.
+To jog your memory, some good subjects are mountain weddings; a family recipe; holiday stories - July 4th Celebrations, Halloween, Christmas, etc.; stories dealing with pet farm animals; quilting; canning and cooking; school stories; ghost stories; coal mining; moonshining; humorous stories; tall tales, practical jokes; work stories; gardening stories - in short, stories that inspire, stories that are tragic, happy or just plain funny.

-Upon receipt of your story we will send you an authorization to sign and send back to us, and a certificate for you to keep stating our appreciation for your contribution to preserving the history of the Blue Ridge Mountains.
-You will still own your story.
-All we ask is a right to include it on The Mountain Laurel website and for possible inclusion in a printed collection in the future.
+Upon receipt of your emailed story we will reply with a copy of the edited story.
+If the final edited story meets with you approval; simply reply back with your permission to publish.
+You will still own the copyright to your story.
+All we ask is a right to include it on The Mountain Laurel website and for possible inclusion in a future collection.